PITT 0210

 Recommended Readings and/or Video/Media:

-In this lecture you learn about implicit bias, how we develop our biases, and how the biases manifest themselves.
+In this module, you will learn about implicit bias, how we develop our biases, and how the biases manifest themselves.
 We will review microaggressions and discuss their impact on the target.
 We will also consider ways to mitigate the impact of biases.
-We will also discuss what is means to be anti-racist and strategies you can use to be anti-racist in your everyday life.
+We will also discuss what it means to be anti-racist and strategies you can use to be anti-racist in your everyday life.

 Lecture Recording: